Author Guidelines

 1 Requirements

-Before submitting a manuscript, authors should make sure that the following requirements have been made:
+Before submitting a manuscript, authors should make sure that the work meets the following general requirements:

-- Manuscripts should be submitted online in Microsoft Word Format (.docx) or Open Document Format (.odt).
-In case of proposals using symbols (e.g. phonetic transcriptions), you are kindly requested to add a PDF version.
+- File format.
+Microsoft Word (.docx) or Open Document (.odt) file formats required.
+In case of proposals using symbols (e.g. phonetic transcriptions), please include a PDF version.

-- Authors must state in the “Comments for the Editor" section any personal or economic ties that may be susceptible to influence the conclusions of an original, or otherwise declare the non-existence of a conflict of interest.
+- Competing interests.
+In the “Comments for the Editor” section of the submission form, the author(s) must disclose any personal or financial connection that may be susceptible to influence the conclusions of the manuscript.
+Otherwise, they must declare that there is no conflict of interest involved.

 2 Manuscripts

-- Title: informative and unambiguous.
-With keywords that define the subject of the article.
+- Title: informative (no rhetorical questions) and unambiguous, without acronyms or extremely specific terms.
+It should include keywords that define the subject of the article.

-- Abstract: the abstract (250-350 words) should consist of one paragraph and be included right before the body of the text.
+- Abstract: the abstract (200-300 words) should consist of one paragraph and be included right before the body of the text and provide information on the objectives, methodology and main results or conclusions, with no subsections or citations.

-- Keywords: a minimum of 8 keywords should be provided, separated by semicolons.
+- Keywords: a minimum of 6 keywords should be provided, separated by semicolons.
 Use keywords found in the title of the article and common terms within the area and subject matter.
+Where appropriate, the inclusion of terms that help to place in the work in a specific geographical context (place names) or time should also be considered.

-The general format of manuscripts must follow the author guidelines of 16th edition of the Chicago Manual of Style.
+The general format of manuscripts must follow the author guidelines of the latest edition of The Chicago Manual of Style.

 The text should be justified at both ends, and written in 1.5 line spacing, except for footnotes and indented quotations (of more than 3 lines).
 Use a 12-point Times New Roman font for the main text.
 Except for the first line of each section, the first line of all paragraphs should be indented 0.5 cm, as well as first line of footnotes.